DMARC and Email Deliverability

 After sending bounces for a period of time, the ISP will stop sending them but will resume accepting emails for this address—this is where the “spam trap” part officially kicks in.
 If you’re a marketing company that has been sending emails to this address, and you neglected to remove it from your list when the ISP was sending bounces, then your emails to this ISP may be sent directly to the spam folder or get rejected outright.

-In closing, there are some steps you can employ to improve your email deliverability, including the following:
+In closing, here are some steps you can employ to improve your email deliverability:

 - Maintain your email lists regularly and effectively.
 Make sure to monitor your statistics daily, especially the open and click rates, which is the easiest indicator whether someone wants to keep receiving your content, and take appropriate actions.

 - Adopting COI/DOI (confirmed/double opt-in), which requires your subscribers to click on a link in a confirmation email before you start sending them marketing content.

 - Utilize segmentation by ensuring you’re differentiating your content based on as many criteria as it makes sense for your business.

 - In general, follow best practices for email marketing so your content is consumed and acted upon.